ladislavdubravsky/bandaged-cube-explorer/README.md

 For convenience, however, zeros can also be used in a cubelist.
 Any zero represents an isolated 1x1x1 cubie.
 Thus you can input e.g. the standard Rubik’s cube as ```[0]*27``` instead of its proper representation as ```list(range(1, 28))``` (to which it’ll get normalized under the hood).

 #### Example script usage.py
+Follow the usage.py script to see some examples of existing functionality use.